 I became obsessed with this recipe after finding it in the LA Times last year.
-It comes from the bar at Hinoki & the Bird, an upscale California restaurant with a Japanese bent.
+It comes from the bar at Hinoki & the Bird.
 First of all, it’s gorgeous.
-It’s a beautiful pale pink and it’s garnished with a Christmas-y sprig of burnt rosemary and a shower of freshly grated nutmeg.
-Second, it’s beyond delicious.
-Tropical dark rum and coconut cream are elevated by the warm spice of vanilla bean and chocolate bitters, and a whiff of smoke from the flaming rosemary.
+It’s a beautiful pale pink and it’s garnished with a Christmas-y sprig of burnt rosemary and freshly grated nutmeg.
+Second, it’s delicious.
+It’s a tropical blend of dark rum, coconut cream, orange syrup, vanilla bean and chocolate bitters, finished with a whiff of smokey burnt rosemary.

 from the bar at Hinoki & the Bird